EmmanuelAttah1/codebase-vscode/README.md

 # My-Code-Base

-This is a VS code extension that automates drafting codebase documentation, enhancing productivity and fostering collaboration among developers.

-This extention uses GPT-4 to draft documentation and also has features to allow the user edit the AI drafted documentation.
+This VS Code extension streamlines codebase documentation by leveraging GPT-4 to automate the drafting process, boosting productivity and facilitating developer collaboration.
+It incorporates AI-generated documentation and provides editing capabilities for user refinement

 ## How to Use

 ### Installation
-Search for and install `codebase` from `TrinityX` in vs code extention store
+Search for and install `codebase` by `TrinityX` from the VS code extention store

 #### Commands and Shortcuts